apric111/geometric_lib_501254/docs/README.md

 - `perimeter(10, 10, 10)` returns 30, since 10 + 10 + 10 = 30
 - `perimeter(20, 30, 40)` returns 90, since 20 + 30 + 40 = 90

+# Unit-test
+In the tests folder, you can find the corresponding tests for the files rectangle.py , square.py , circle.py , triangle.py

 # History of change
 - commit 078b7a2, date - Thu Oct 16 23:26:30 2025:
     Added new file rectangle.py